 Once the external source has been successfully connected to Spiideo and the scene, you will be able to test for an image from the camera in the broadcast.

-Once the external camera is recording you can run a test to see if Spiideo is receiving an image from the camera.
+⚠️ Please note that the external camera can not be started via Spiideo and instead needs to be manually started.
+Once the external camera is recording, you can run a test to see if Spiideo is receiving an image from the camera.

 To run a test on an external source: